autolog/HubitatBridge/README.md

 # HubitatBridge
-Enables a bridge between Indigo to Hubitat.
+Enables a bridge between Indigo and Hubitat.